Are you looking for engaging Instagram story ideas to fast-track your social media marketing strategy results?

 10. Poll your followers

 We’ve already mentioned Instagram’s poll feature, and it’s a great way to get general responses from your followers.
-Much like any other poll, respondents click on one of two options to submit their answer.
+Much like any other poll, respondents click on one of two options to submit their answers (often using a ‘this or that’ format).

-It’s an effective tactic and another great Instagram Story idea to involve your followers in your decision-making and emphasize that you have a two-sided relationship—rather than constantly broadcasting your own messages.
+It’s an effective tactic and another of great Instagram Story ideas to involve your followers in your decision-making and emphasize that you have a two-sided relationship, rather than constantly broadcasting your own messages.

 11. Promote a recent blog post

-12. Fill out a template (or create your own!)
+12. Fill out an Instagram story template (or create your own!)

-While there are plenty of things you can do with Instagram Stories, it’s also the perfect place to let people get to know you a little bit better.b
+While there are plenty of things you can do with Instagram Stories, it’s also the perfect place to let people get to know you a little bit better.

 One surefire way to do that is by filling out a template.
 Plenty of outlets create graphic surveys that you can fill in with your own responses—and then post a blank one for other people to fill out themselves.

 Want to get extra creative?
-Take a cue from The Everygirl and make your own branded templates to share with your existing followers.
+Take a cue from graphic designer Jasmine Dowling and make your own branded templates to share with your existing followers.
 It’ll engage your current followers while also putting your account in front of new people.

 13. Share your location